nscl-hira/E15190-Unified-Analysis-Framework/README.md

 ````
 run_LaunchInEmber
 ````
 This file has to be configure prior to use the framework in batch mode.
+The firts thing to configure is the path to the framework directory, given by the variable "FRAMEWORK_PATH".
 The standard file provides some default values for the requested resources that can be customized by the user depending on his needs, see the following:
 ````
 #SBATCH --time=01:00:00
 #SBATCH --ntasks=1